Honey Bee Swarm Trap Setup

-Buying honey bee colonies and equipment can get rather expensive.
-If their budget does not allow the purchase of bees, a free swarm is a blessing.
+Buying honey bees and equipment can get rather expensive.
+If your budget does not allow the purchase of bees, a free swarm is a blessing.

 What is a Honey Bee Swarm Trap?